 Child abuse can have a significant effect on a child's physical, social, psychological or emotional health, development and wellbeing.
-The younger the child, the more vulnerable they are to abuse and the more serious the consequences are likely to be.
+The younger the child, the more vulnerable they are to abuse and the more

 There can be physical or behavioural indicators of child abuse and neglect, or a combination of both.
 While the presence of a single indicator, or even several indicators, does not necessarily prove that abuse or neglect has occurred, the repeated occurrence of either a physical or behavioural indicator, or the occurrence of several indicators together, should alert school staff to the possibility of child abuse or neglect.